iricartb/vsce-php-clean-code/README.md

 ## Features

+- Align the => operators in multiline associative arrays
+- Format opening and closing braces
 - Format comments
+- Format function parameters
+- Format control structures
 - Removes multiple consecutive empty lines
 - Removes empty lines inside the blocks at the beginning and at the end
 - Removes unnecessary spaces in opening and closing parentheses
-- Format opening and closing braces
-- Format function parameters
-- Format control structures

 ## Before